Rescuing Wood Type

 A Unique Find

 In early April I stumbled upon an antique tray of type (numerals only) for letterpress printing.
-It was large and unique, two qualities that usually make for a good addition to my type cabinet.
+It was large and unique, two qualities that make for a good addition to my type cabinet.
 I just had to have it: bold, sans serif type, in the inline style.

 When I had time to inspect it, I was very surprised to discover a couple things: